guillemontecinos/itp-residency-2020-2021/three-js/tutorial/intro-to-threejs.md

 ```js
 import * as THREE from 'https://unpkg.com/three@0.121.1/build/three.module.js'
 ```
-The above statement means: *Import everything contained in the module loaded from the declared url under the name (*`as`*)* `THREE`.
+The above statement means: *Import everything contained in the module loaded from the given url under the name* `THREE`.
 Then, let's declare a variable that stores the canvas as a DOM object by calling:

 ```js
 const canvas = document.getElementById('c')
 ```
 Note that we declared `canvas` as a `const`.
-We will do this as much as possible during this workshop because since 3D processing is heavy in terms of computation, it's a good idea to write our code as effcitien as possible.
+We will do this as much as possible during this workshop because since 3D processing is computationally heavy, it's a good practice to write our code as effcitien as possible.
 Then, let's create a `renderer` object that points to the `canvas`, which means the `renderer` will pass the camera and scene information to out laptop's GPU in order to get a 2D representation of the space based on the camera's perspectiv, and then it will display it on the canvas object.

 ```js
 const renderer = new THREE.WebGLRenderer({canvas})